protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ```

 #### memberRewards
-Amount of rewards owed to poolMembers for an epoch and FeeHandler
+An amount of rewards owed to poolMembers for an epoch and FeeHandler

 #### Example
-Check poolMembers rewards for epoch 4 and FEE_HANDLER_ADDRESS
+Check poolMembers’ rewards from FEE_HANDLER_ADDRESS in epoch 4.

 ```bash
 eth contract:call --NETWORK KyberPoolMaster@KYBER_POOL_MASTER_CONTRACT_ADDRESS 'memberRewards(4, FEE_HANDLER_ADDRESS)'
 ```

 #### feeHandlersList
-Array of addresses added as FeeHandlers
+An array of addresses added as FeeHandlers

 #### rewardTokenByFeeHandle
 Mapping reward tokens asociated to feeHandler